praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 </div>

 ***What does it do?***
-- Edits the information of the doctor at the specified `INDEX` using any new supplied parameters.
+- Edits the information of the doctor associated with the specified `INDEX` using any new supplied parameters.

 ***Additional notes***